 Can Puppies Be Around Other Dogs?

-Puppies need to be isolated from all other dogs until he has had all his vaccines.
-The majority of puppies that have been socialized that young will also have strong communication skills.
+Puppies must be isolated from all other dogs until he has all his vaccines.
+Most puppies that have been socialized that young will also have strong communication skills.

-Some puppies, particularly those in the bigger breeds, may have a certain awkwardness when mixing with friends and when introduced to new friends.
+Some puppies, particularly those in the bigger breeds, may be awkward when mixing with friends and when introduced to new friends.

 When Can Puppies Be Around Other Dogs?

-Once the puppy has completed his vaccinations, a young puppy can mix with adult dogs and other puppies.
-Do not consider puppy classes or puppy kindergarten until your new puppy is fully vaccinated.
+Once the puppy has been vaccinated, a young puppy can mix with adult dogs and other puppies.
+Do not consider puppy classes or kindergarten until your new puppy is fully vaccinated.

 How to Socialize a Puppy Before Vaccinations

 Socializing a puppy is an essential part of raising it.
-Socialization helps the dog become acquainted with people and other animals while they are still young, so you can avoid the puppy forming any bad habits.
-Socializing also teaches your pup social skills that will come in handy later down the road.
+Socialization helps the dog become acquainted with people and other animals while young, so you can prevent the puppy from forming any bad habits.
+Socializing also teaches your pup social skills that will come in handy later.

 The Power of Positive Dog Training

-It’s important to reinforce positive behavior while introducing your puppy to all of these new things.
-In addition, developing good associations with people and environments will help them learn what is appropriate in both, making for an enjoyable experience later on down the road.
+It’s important to reinforce positive behavior while introducing your puppy to these new things.
+In addition, developing good associations with people and environments will help them learn what is appropriate in both, making for an enjoyable experience later on.

 Training treats are great because they offer an instant reward when executed correctly.
 Produce one of those yummy dog treats to reward good behavior.
 Don’t forget verbal praise.
 Talk up any accomplishments or successes during training time.